BiasChecker.ai

 What languages are supported?

-English is fully supported with all features, including de-contextualisation (anonymisation) for bias analysis.
+English is fully supported with all features.

 Other languages will work, but with some limitations: